seanhess/angularjs-typescript/README.md

 What about Dart?
 Coffeescript?
 ------------------------------

-- can only use one transpiler
+- There can be only one
 - was worth giving up [Coffeescript](http://coffeescript.org/)
 - Dart has a cool type system, but it is all-in.